mi4uu/home_task001/README.md

 all code was done in vs code.
 backend is configured to develop locally ( ```poetry install``` is all you need)

-also (if you never tried - I encourage You, this is fun experience) it can be developed using remote containers . all you need is https://code.visualstudio.com/docs/remote/containers-tutorial#_install-the-extension
+also (if you never tried - I encourage You, this is a fun experience) it can be developed using remote containers. all you need is https://code.visualstudio.com/docs/remote/containers-tutorial#_install-the-extension

-also, if you open backend code inside vs code, it should ask you if You want to open it inside container.
+also, if you open backend code inside vs code, it should ask you if You want to open it inside the container.

 # DEBUGGING
 ### backend
- * you can connect with debugger to any part of the backend code that is runned by backend (configuration is already there) - it will work for local and dockerized deverlopement.
+ *  you can connect with the debugger to any part of the backend code that is run by backend (configuration is already there) - it will work for local and dockerized development.

- * if you want to connect to dask part, you need to run worker with debugpy module in same way, we are running backend.
+ * if you want to connect to dask part, you need to run worker with debugpy module in the same way, we are running the backend.

- * you can also debug tests, but some of them might required connection to dask so it is best, to debug them inside container.
+ * you can also debug tests, but some of them might require a connection to dask so it is best, to debug them inside the container.

  * vscode is configured to connect to db (dev and test)
-* we can use notebook to develop and test dask operations using jupiter ( http://127.0.0.1:8888/lab )
+* we can use a notebook to develop and test dask operations using Jupiter ( http://127.0.0.1:8888/lab )
-* to see what is going on in dask, there is dashbord (http://localhost:8787/) where you can check workers / tasks / do some profiling
+* to see what is going on in dask, there is dashboard (http://localhost:8787/) where you can check workers / tasks / do some profiling